Loris Capirossi – 125 CC World Champion 1990 – 1991

 Michael Parrotte – Owner of AGV Sports Group

-He has been working as his enthusiast and passionate about Motorcycles- Motorcycle Apparel.
+He has been working as an enthusiast and passionate about Motorcycles- Motorcycle Apparel.